 - For Causal dealer – A casual dealer who wants to start a business under GST regime has to apply for online GST Registration within five days of commencement of business.
 A casual dealer has to pay GST in advance calculated on the estimated turnover of 90 days.
 The validity of Online GST Registration for the causal dealer is decided for only 90 days.

-- For Non-resident taxable person – a non-resident taxable person who commences a business without setting up fixed establishment or office then he has to apply for Online GST Registration in India within five days before commencement of business.
-The validity of new GST registration for non-resident is for maximum 90 days.
+- For Non-resident taxable person – a non-resident taxable person who commences a business without setting up fixed establishment or office then he has to apply for Online GST within five days before commencement of business.
+The validity of new GST for non-resident is for maximum 90 days.
 Furthermore, another extension may be applied for another 90 days and the tax has to be paid in advance.

 What are the Advantages of GST Registration in India?